adamSales/lrd/inst/r1/forEditor.md

 if this is a method that could be considered but not one that is being recommended."

+Finally, in response to your comment that "the paper needs to be revised with a goal of making its methodological contributions clearer and being more accessible to readers," and similar comments from Reviewers 1 and 3, we asked John Bellquist, a professional editor at the University of Texas, to edit our final document for grammar and for style.

 We have included specific responses to your other comments, as well as those of the referees, in a separate document.
 We are grateful for your insightful suggestions and those of the reviewers, as well as for